baiddd/baiddd.github.io/_projects/2018-12-hackathon.md

 ---

-The goal of this project is to identify the cause behind the temperature drift in a hydraulic production group through the utilization of artificial intelligence tools.
+The objective of this project is to pinpoint the root cause of temperature drift in a hydraulic production group by leveraging artificial intelligence tools.

+Achievements:

-* Processed the database using R
+- Processed the database using R for comprehensive analysis.
-* Implemented the machine learning algorithm in Matlab
+- Implemented a machine learning algorithm

-* Collaborated with a multidisciplinary team
+Prize:
-* Grand prix du jury
+- Grand prix du jury